benaryorg/chat.js/README.md

 	[x] Only 100 Messages are being displayed
 	[x] Changes Title to Uppercase on Message when not visible

+## Usage

+Just use it as is and it will host the application on port 3000 via HTTP.

+Run it using

+	$ node index.js

+If you want to use HTTPS please change the source code, or use a reverse proxy.

+## Demo

+A live version is available at [chat.benary.org](https://chat.benary.org/).

 ## License

 MIT as always, see `LICENSE` file.